“to commence and complete before the term of WhitSunday 1882 two good and substantial Villas

 The original tennis pavilion has been converted into a spacious family room complete with comfortable sofas, entertainment equipment and a large pool table.
 The views across the Loch are just as magnificent as the day William Craig agreed to build this beautiful house.

-Today, Rhumhor is run to a four star self catering standard holiday rental by Bill and Martine Cherry.
-They have welcomed hundreds of guests to Rhumhor for holidays, short stays and family celebrations.
+Today, Rhumhor is run to a four star self catering standard holiday rental by its owners.
+Hundreds of guests have enjoyed wonderful holidays, short stays and family celebrations at Rhumhor.